 The Queensland Small Business Procurement Commitment Action Statement commits to making it easier for small businesses to supply to the government, and for the Queensland Government to be a model payer by paying small businesses on time and in full.
 The Action Statement includes a range of actions to build the capability of small business suppliers to be more competitive; pay small business suppliers faster; and support and measure small business participation in the procurement system.

 For further information visit the Queensland Small Business Procurement Commitment Action Statement website.

 Queensland Government On-time Payment Policy

 DTIS is committed to the government’s intent to supporting small business as outlined in the Queensland Small Business Procurement Commitment Action Statement.
-From 1 July 2020, we will reduce payment timeframes for small business suppliers from 30 calendar days to 20 calendar days of receiving a correctly rendered tax invoice.
+Effective from 1 July 2020 onwards, we reduce payment timeframes for small business suppliers from 30 calendar days to 20 calendar days of receiving a correctly rendered tax invoice.

 To enable your small business to be paid within 20 calendar days from 1 July 2020, register your details on the On-time Payment Small Business Register.

 Registration is not compulsory but by registering your business it will assist us to pay you faster.

 Read the Queensland Small Business Procurement Commitment – Action Statement for further information on the introduction of:

 - other changes to the On-time Payment Policy, including additional agency reporting requirements on late payments.